What every small business website needs. Our website requirement Checklist

 A web address that’s easy to remember and spell.

 Long website URLs are not only harder to remember but are subject to being misspelled by users which may cause your business to lose some potential customers.
 Try to register a domain email that is easy to spell and simple to remember.

 Pages that load in 2 seconds or less.

 There is a direct correlation between the conversion ratio of a website and its speed.
 Quite literally every second your website takes to load loses your business revenue.
-So optimizing your website to load as fast as possible can optimized images, smart programming, avoiding website that is bloated with code, and decent hosting is essential.
-It's always a good idea to check your website speed with tools such as GTmetrics and google page speed insights.
+So optimizing your website to load as fast as possible can optimize images, smart programming, avoiding a website that is bloated with code, and decent hosting is essential.
+It’s always a good idea to check your website speed with tools such as GTmetrics and google page speed insights.

 A design that looks good on mobile devices.

 In website design companies we have a term called mobile-first.
 It’s something that we use repeatedly for a reason.
 A website’s primary use will be on a mobile phone, yes 80% of users surf the web on their phones.
 So we design a website that adjusts to the screen they are rendered on and we call this responsive website design.

 In Conclusion, there are many different elements available to businesses when considering how to design or develop their website.
 However, there are a few that are considered critical for a website to function